Kunull/Writeups/docs/Pwn College/Intro to Cybersecurity/Cryptography.md

     print(f"Result: {ct.hex()}")
 ```

-Our (backward decoding)[#backward-decoding] script from the last challenge would work here as well, as we only concern ourselves with the 5th block.
+Our [backward decoding](#backward-decoding) script from the last challenge would work here as well, as we only concern ourselves with the 5th block.

 ```py title="~/script.py" showLineNumbers
 #!/usr/bin/env python3